 Shiri Pasternak is a Toronto-based researcher, writer, and organizer.

-She is the Research Director at Yellowhead Institute and an Assistant Professor in Criminology at Ryerson University.
+She is the co-founder and former Research Director at Yellowhead Institute, currently on a research leave from the Institute.
+She is an Assistant Professor in Criminology at X University.
 Her book, Grounded Authority, is an in-depth critique of the federal land claims policy in Canada from the perspective of Algonquin law, and was published in 2017.
-Shiri writes about resource extraction, Crown-First Nations fiscal relations, and legal problems of colonialism, and can be found here on Twitter.
+She is also the co-author of three major reports published by the Yellowhead Institute and many other newspaper and academic articles.
+Shiri writes about resource extraction, Crown-First Nations fiscal relations, police, and the relationships between capitalism and colonialism, and can be found here on Twitter.

 2021 // Yellowhead Institute Red Paper

 Why Are Indigenous Rights being Defined by an Energy Corporation?

 2020 // Globe & Mail Opinion Piece